dahawk/restic_maria_backup/README.md

 ## Other stuff

-This image has ssh/sftp installed to make use of sftp as repository targets.
+- This image has ssh/sftp installed to make use of sftp as repository targets.
 In order to make headless, Host Key Verification is disabled. **Only use ssh/sftp servers that you really trust**

+- This image is published on docker hub under `hochri/restic_maria_backup`